Upcoming Sessions

 6

-Starting:02/06/2025 @ 08:00 AM Central Time (US & Canada)Ending:02/07/2025 @ 12:00 PM Central Time (US & Canada) -
+Starting:08/06/2025 @ 08:00 AM (GMT-05:00) Central Time (US & Canada)Ending:08/08/2025 @ 12:00 PM (GMT-05:00) Central Time (US & Canada)Type:Multi-day Session -

-Starting:02/12/2025 @ 08:00 AM Central Time (US & Canada)Ending:02/13/2025 @ 05:00 PM Central Time (US & Canada)
+Starting:08/13/2025 @ 08:00 AM (GMT-05:00) Central Time (US & Canada)Ending:08/15/2025 @ 05:00 PM (GMT-05:00) Central Time (US & Canada)Type:Multi-day Session

 See All Upcoming Sessions

 Developing and maintaining a robust and effective internal audit system provides meaningful and actionable improvements for your food safety and food quality processes.
 Course attendees will gain knowledge in developing, implementing, and maintaining an effective internal audit program.
 They will also learn how to determine the best audit methods and proper management techniques for creating an effective and efficient internal audit system.
 This course is designed for individuals who are responsible for developing and maintaining internal audit systems.
-Click here to view the course agenda.
 Who should take this course: Quality Assurance Managers Internal Audit Managers GSFI Program Managers Corporate Quality Managers Requirements Computer with working camera and microphone Strong internet connection Instructor Ami Jo Akins, Technical Consultant, Mérieux NutriSciences Ami has over twelve years experience in quality assurance and regulatory compliance in bottled water, brewed teas, carbonated beverages and olives/antipastos.
 She maintained a Pennsylvania State Certified Lab for Microbiology of Drinking Water.
 She successfully developed several HACCP plans and an SQF Program.
 She created a complete line of Organic and Nutraceutical beverages for a beverage company.
 It was her responsibility to determine label accuracy and maintain FDA compliance.
 Ami is experienced in HACCP and SQF Implementation.
 She has assisted our clients in the areas of HACCP Training, SQF Training, SQF Implementation, Interim QA Management and Laboratory Training.
 Click here for information about our cancellation policy.
 A minimum of 5 students is needed to run this course.
 Read more

 This newly updated course will train participants to become a Preventive Controls Qualified Individual (PCQI) in accordance with FDA requirements for FSMA training.
 Attendees will be taught how to develop, implement, and manage their facility’s Food Safety Plan in compliance with FSMA’s Preventive Control for Human Food Rule.
-This 22 hour (3 day) course designed by the Food Safety Preventative Controls Alliance (FSPCA) is the FDA recognized course for training food and beverage industry professionals seeking to become PCQI.
-Note: Students must attend and participate in the entirety of the course in order to qualify to receive their PCQI certificates.
-Instructors Tedd Wittenbrink, Technical Director, Mérieux NutriSciences Tedd has more than 30 years of management experience in the food industry.
-He is an American Society for Quality Certified Quality Auditor and has a proven track record in developing and implementing Food Safety / Quality Assurance Programs.
-His employment history includes tenures with Beatrice Foods, Hawthorn Mellody Farms Dairy, and Borden Inc. During his career, he has held positions of QC Manager, Director of Quality, and Corporate Quality Assurance Manager.
+This 22 hour (3 day) course designed by the Food Safety Preventive Controls Alliance (FSPCA) is the FDA recognized course for training food and beverage industry professionals seeking to become PCQI.
+Note: Students must attend and participate in all live sessions in order to qualify to receive their PCQI certificate of completion.
+Requirements: Computer with working camera and microphone Strong internet connection Instructors Jeff Lucas, Sr. Director of Expert Services, Mérieux NutriSciences Jeff has over 30 years of food industry experience including both manufacturing and laboratory services.
+Jeff has consulted in all food industry segments specializing in food safety, microbiological issues with foodborne pathogens, food spoilage, sanitation, and HACCP.
+Jeff has assisted numerous companies in resolving issues with Listeria monocytogenes in ready-to-eat foods and with Escherichia coli O157:H7 in raw beef including regulatory concerns, sanitation issues, and recall mitigation.
+He has instructed numerous short-courses and workshops across the US on HACCP, Listeria Control, Sanitation, Quality Systems and Food Safety.
+Jeff’s tenure with food and meat companies includes Sara Lee, ibp, Inc., Land O’ Frost and J Bar B Foods among others.
+Jeff has been with Silliker for more than 10 years and is a graduate of Auburn University and Texas A&M University.
 Amanda Lockwood, Technical Manager, Mérieux NutriSciences Amanda has worked in multiple food sectors in quality and food safety management.
 She has experience in creating, implementing and managing programs that fulfill FSMA, PMO and Seafood HACCP requirements.
 She has worked with companies to implement GFSI requirements.
 Click here for information about our cancellation policy.
 A minimum of 5 students is needed to run this course.
-Registration fee includes lunch and all course materials.
 Read more

 Shopping Cart